syfer09/syfer09.github.io/docs/_posts/2025-08-10-Round1042Div3Summary.markdown

     return 0;
 }
 ```

 Eventually through testing, I was able to find the cases that I failed in, and with 10 minutes left in the contest I found the missing `%` sign.

 That however was not my only bug.
 Turns out I was missing an additional check, to print "No" if I was trying to kill an element whose occurences had already been reduced to 0.
-I was only checking to see if I was trying to kill an element that did not exist, and printing no in that case.
+I was only checking to see if I was trying to kill an element that did not exist, and printing "No" in that case.

 Now that I think about it, my generator was testing "Yes" cases only, and I did not have time to test the "No"'s meaning that I was getting false positives.
 Most likely if I had more time, I could have tested all the random "No" cases, and came away with a fix for that bug.